 Amount Benefit for first child is 25.00% of the retirement benefit (computed as for surviving spouse) with 12.50% for each additional eligible child.
 Maximum payable (including spouse) is 100.00% of the retirement benefit.
 Benefits cease when a child marries or attains age 18 (22 if a full-time student).

-Benefit increases Same as for retirement.
+Benefit increases Same as for retirement, except benefit increases are paid prior to Normal

 Termination

 Refund of contributions

 Age/Service requirement Termination of service.